mozman/ezdxf/docs/source/introduction.rst

 The main objective in the development of `ezdxf` was to hide complex DXF details from the programmer but still support most capabilities of the :term:`DXF` format.
-Nevertheless, a basic understanding of the DXF format is required, also to understand which tasks and goals are possible to accomplish by using the the DXF format.
+Nevertheless, a basic understanding of the DXF format is required, also to understand which tasks and goals are possible to accomplish by using the DXF format.

 Not all DXF features are supported yet, but additional features will be added in